This post may contain affiliate links. This means we may earn money or products from the companies mentioned in this post.

 Food is probably my number one weakness when it comes to my money.
 I’m just always more full and enjoy the food more when I’m not making it myself!
 However, this is one of the easiest ways to put some substantial money back into your pocket.
 So don’t be afraid to at least cut back on eating out all the time.

 3.)
-Use rewards programs for gift cards.
+Use rewards programs for cash and gift cards.

-My bank offers a program where you earn rewards just for using your debit card (and it’s free!)
+My bank also offers a program where you earn rewards just for using your debit card (and it’s free!)
 Check and see if your bank offers anything like this, or if another local bank does.
 It might be worth switching accounts.
 I’ve gotten many $25 gift cards for free this way.

 4.)
 Find a local/online bank that is free.